Updated for 2022

 18. Focus on your body composition

 Try to avoid getting stuck thinking that your body weight is all that matters.

 Sure, losing weight can be an indicator that you’re getting healthier if you’re overweight.
 Another important number is your body composition, which include the percentages of fat and fat-free mass in your body.

-As you age, your muscle mass will start decreasing.
+As you age after 50, your muscle mass will start decreasing.
 Having excess body fat is unhealthy, as people with a higher percentage of fat have a higher death rate.
 If you lose muscle mass, your body fat percentage may go up.

 19. Drink coffee

 Are you a coffee drinker?
 If so, you might experience some weight-loss benefits from your love of java.
 According to a study, four cups of coffee a day might have metabolism-boosting benefits.

 The study followed 126 overweight adults over 24 weeks who were either given four cups of regular coffee or four cups of a coffee-like placebo beverage.
 Those who drank coffee every day ended up reducing about 4% of their body fat.
 If you use this strategy, just remember to opt for lower sugar options, since flavored coffees quickly add up in sugar and empty calories.

 20. Don’t sit still the whole day

-If you’re sitting still the whole day, as you might be with your desk job, you might be gaining weight without even realizing it.
+If you’re trying to lose weight over 50 and you’re sitting still the whole day, as you might be with your desk job, you might be gaining weight without even realizing it.

 A survey of almost 6,000 adults found that 25% of people sat more than eight hours a day, with44% saying they do no moderate to vigorous physical activity.

 Furthermore, nearly 80% of adults are not meeting the key guidelines for aerobic and muscle-strengthening activity.

 Besides weight gain, sitting the whole day is bad for your health in many other ways, including being linked to obesity, diabetes, depression, and other serious illnesses.

 21. Eat less sugar (here’s how)